11 Questions with the Executive Director of Girl Develop It, DreamHost’s Newest National Partner

-There’s no other industry that has the ability to shape the future as much as technology, and there need to be more diverse voices and creators in the rooms where world-changing technology is being built.
+There’s no other industry that has the ability to shape the future as much as technology, and there needs to be more diverse voices and creators in the rooms where world-changing technology is being built.
 We want underrepresented groups, including women, to have the opportunity to participate in the tech economy of the world.
-It’s important that women are at the table; we are 51 percent of the population.
+It’s important that women are at the table; we are 51% of the population.

 4. What kind of women do your classes and communities attract?

 All backgrounds and all personalities — one of the stereotypes we try to break is that only one type of person, or a person with a certain set of personality traits, is cut out for programming.
 We see women who are early in their careers, looking to add skills to their résumés, whether they’ve recently graduated with a degree in political science or in history or didn’t pursue higher education, whatever it may be.
 More and more women are realizing the value of adding programming skills to their toolkits to complement their expertise.

 We also have women take our classes who are aspiring career changers; they are attracted to tech and want to learn more about it.
 Maybe they work in marketing at a tech company or in another field entirely but are interested in changing careers.

 There are women and mothers who are returning to the workforce after having children or after taking time off to care for a family member; there are those who studied technology in college in the 1980s and come to classes because they want to update their skills.